transreductionist/caging/README.md

 ## The Caging Requirements

 An important aspect of a donation is the categorization of an online donor as an NUSA.
 A donor may donate anonymously, and  the code attempts to determine whether the donor "looks" like an existing user account.
-The caging requirements were first outlined on the Donations Team project page [Caging Requirements (5 December 2017 jeturcotte)](https://github.com/orgs/NumbersUSA/teams/donate/discussions/8)
+The caging requirements were first outlined on the Donations Team project page Caging Requirements.

 1. If the user is logged in, `donation.gift.user_id` gets their ID
 2. If they are not logged in, try: match on email OR (firstname AND lastname AND zipcode)